The Ultimate KPI Guide (2026)

 Then rolling X days is probably the better option.
 But if you don’t want to be disturbed too much, checking your KPI once a week or once a month, then a fixed timeframe would be better.

-Numbers vs. percentages
+Numbers vs. Percentages

 For some KPIs, like your sales target (eg, Close $5 million in deals) it’s obvious that you want to look at numbers.
 For others, such as Visitor to lead conversion rate, it’s obvious that you want to look at percentages.
 But for some KPIs this is less clear.
 Imagine that you need to make sure your Sales people are having enough demos with prospects.